catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 **4.B.2)** Use the FERC 1 debugging notebook ``devtools/ferc1-etl-debug.ipynb`` to run the transforms for each table.
 Heed any errors or warnings that pop up in the logs.
-One of the most likely bugs will be uncategorized strings.
-Any column listed in :py:const:`pudl.transform.params.ferc1.TRANSFORM_PARAMS` under ``categorize_strings`` gets cleaned according to varables defined in :mod:`pudl.transform.params.ferc1`.
+One of the most likely bugs will be uncategorized strings (think new, strange fuel type spellings.
-Uncategorized string values (think new, strange fuel type spellings) will throw an error and should be added to the appropriate dictionaries in :mod:`pudl.transform.params.ferc1`.

 **4.B.3)** If there's a new column, add it to the transform process.
 At the very least, you'll need to include it in the ``rename_columns`` dictionary in